roydejong/BeatSaberMultiplayerMirror/README.md

 ## Features

-Multiplayer Mirror adds options for seeing your own multiplayer avatar:
+Multiplayer Mirror lets you see your own multiplayer avatar:

 - As the **1st place hologram** during matches
 - In the **lobby**